frederic-perez/AmE-dictionary/data/dictionary.md

 __-desis__ _suffix_ (Surgery) Binding, fixation (the surgeon made two things stick together).
 __-ectomy__ _suffix_ (Surgery) Indicating surgical excision of a part (the surgeon cut something out): _appendectomy_.
 __-esis__ _suff_ Combining form meaning condition, action, or process.
-__-esque__ _suffix_ :four: An adjective suffix indicating style, manner, resemblance, or distinctive character.
+__-esque__ _suffix_ :five: An adjective suffix indicating style, manner, resemblance, or distinctive character.
 __-itis__ _suff_ __1__ Inflammation or disease of: _laryngitis._ __2__ Forming nouns, often nonce words, that denote an obsessive state of mind or tendency facetiously compared to a disease: _electionitis_; _telephonitis_.
 __-ostomy__ _suffix_ (Surgery) Artificial or surgical opening (the surgeon made an opening).
 From Greek _stoma_, mouth.
 __-pexy__ _suffix_ (Surgery) Fixation (the surgeon moved the organ to the right place).
 From Greek _pēxis_, fixation.